miqayelsargsyan/messageGenerator/README.md

 >When generator is closed , one of th receivers randomly becomes generator.

->And finally if run app with parameter getErrors , app will show all errorMessages and close,removing errorMessages from database
+>And finally if run app with parameter getErrors , app will show all errorMessages and close,removing errorMessages from database.